tjs3m4/OO-Comparison/name_spaces.md

 	}
 }
 ```
-To use a namespace, write its name, a `.`, then the class, function, value, etc associate with that namespace.
+To use a namespace, write its name, a `.`, then the class, function, value, etc associated with that namespace.
 ```C#
 ExampleNamespace.ExampleClass.exampleFunction(x);
 ```